-Every time the IDE finds unused code, an endless loop, hidden upper scope, '=' in a conditional expression, and many other things that likely require your attention, you’ll see a lightbulb.
-Click it, or press Alt+Enter, to apply a fix: The complete list of available inspections can be found under (or for macOS users).
-You can disable some of them, or enable others, plus you can adjust the severity of each inspection.
-You decide whether it should be considered an error or just a warning.
+Every time the IDE finds unused code, an endless loop, '=' in a conditional expression, or some other error-prone piece of code that likely require your attention, you’ll see a red light bulb .
+Click it or press Alt+Enter to apply a fix: Find the complete list of the available inspections in .
+You can disable/enable inspections and configure their severities (whether you want it to be shown as error or warning) and scopes.

-To find where a particular symbol is used, CLion suggests full-scale search via Find Usages (Alt+F7): You also have the option to search only in the current file (Ctrl+F), or within a directory, any arbitrary scope, or the entire project (Ctrl+Shift+F).
+To find where a particular symbol is used, use full-scale search via Find Usages (Alt+F7): You also have the option to search only in the current file (Ctrl+F), or within a directory, any arbitrary scope, or the entire project (Ctrl+Shift+F).

 Navigate through the timeline

-Remembering all your activity in the project, CLion can easily navigate you to the recent files (Ctrl+E) or recently changed files (Shift+Alt+C).
-To go through the history of changes, try using Back/Forward navigation (Ctrl+Alt+Left/Ctrl+Alt+Right) and/or go to last edit location (Ctrl+Shift+Backspace).
+In CLion, you can easily navigate you to the recent files (Ctrl+E) or recently changed files (Shift+Alt+C).
+To explore the history of changes, use Back/Forward navigation (Ctrl+Alt+Left/Ctrl+Alt+Right) or jump to the last edit location (Ctrl+Shift+Backspace).

-For CMake projects, CLion takes all the information about the project from CMakeLists.txt files: the source and header files included, the defines, options, etc. Every change you make in CMakeLists.txt is handled automatically by CLion, but you can also call the Update CMake Project action manually from the CMake tool window.
+For CMake projects, CLion takes all the information about the project from the CMakeLists.txt files.
+Every change you make in CMakeLists.txt requires project reload.
+It can be performed automatically (select the corresponding checkbox in ) or you can call .

-CLion includes bundled GDB for macOS, Linux, and Windows (in case of MinGW only), as well as bundled LLDB for macOS and Linux.
+CLion bundles the GDB debugger for macOS, Linux, and Windows (in case of MinGW only), and the LLDB debugger for macOS and Linux.
 Also, you can use custom GDB on all the platforms.

-Debugging starts with placing breakpoints at which program execution will be suspended, so you can explore program data.
-Just click the left gutter of the line where you want the breakpoint to appear.
-To start debugging your application, press Shift+F9.
-Then go through the program execution step by step (see the available options in Run menu or in Debug tool window), evaluate any arbitrary expression, add watches and manually set values for the variables:
+Debugging almost always includes placing breakpoints: click the left gutter of the line where you want the breakpoint to appear.
+To start a debug session, select the desired Run/Debug configuration, and press Shift+F9 or click .
+Then you can follow through the execution step by step (see the available options in the Run menu or the Debug tool window), evaluate an arbitrary expression, add watches and manually set values to the variables:

-Step 10.
-Keep your source code under Version Control
+Step 9.
+Keep your code under Version Control

-If you are keeping your source code under version control, you will be glad to know that CLion integrates with many popular version control systems: Git (or GitHub), Mercurial, Perforce, TFS, Subversion and CVS.
-To specify credentials and any settings specific to a particular VCS, go to > (or if you are macOS user).
+CLion integrates with several version control systems: Git (or GitHub), Mercurial, Perforce, Subversion, and TFS.
+To specify credentials and control the settings of a particular VCS, go to .

-In addition to traditional version control, you can use the local history.
-With Local History, CLion automatically tracks changes you make to the source code, the results of refactoring, etc. Local history is always enabled.
-To view it for a file or a folder, bring up Local History by selecting.
-Here you can review the changes, revert them or create a patch.
+In addition to version control, you can use the local history enabled by default.
+To view it for a file or a folder, call.
+Here you can review the changes, revert them, or create a patch.

-We hope this brief overview of essential CLion features will give you a quick start.
-There are many important features that make a developer’s life easier and more fun, and their source code neater and cleaner.
+We hope this brief overview of the CLion essentials will give you a quick start.
+There are many features that make a developer’s life easier, and your code neater and cleaner.
 Take these first few steps now, and then dig deeper when you feel the time is right.
 Enjoy CLion!

-With any questions please visit our CLion Discussion Forum, twitter and blog, where you can find news, updates, and useful tips and tricks.
-Also, don't hesitate to report any problems to our support team) or the CLion issue tracker.
+With any questions, feel free to ask on the CLion Discussion Forum.
+Also take a look at our twitter and blog, where you can find news, updates, and useful tips and tricks.
+And don't hesitate to report any problems to our support team or the CLion issue tracker.